ntegrals/magic-cli/README.md

 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->

 Run `magic-cli -h` to see all available commands

+    -v, --version                             [output the current version]
+    -r, --review  <filePath>                  code review for a file -i, --improve  <filePath>                 refactor the code
+    -b, --best  <filePath>                    convert the code to the best practices -f, --fix <filePath> <interpreter>        fix the code recursively -l, --lang [filePath targetLanguage...]   convert the code to a different language -e, --eli5 <filePath>                     explain the code in simple terms -t, --test [filePath framework...]        generate unit tests for the code -d, --document <filePath>                 generate documentation for the code -x, --arbitraryFile [filePath prompt...]  accepts any instruction (prompt needs to be in quotes)
+    -z, --arbitrary <prompt>                  accepts any instruction
+    -o, --output <filePath>                   the output file path -s, --silent                              Prevents loggint the stream to the console -ak, --addkey [apiKey]                    add your OpenAI API key to the the environment
+    -dk, --deletekey                          delete your OpenAI API key from the environment
+    -pk, --printkey                           print your OpenAI API key -h, --help                                display help for command

 <!-- ROADMAP -->